Information about the Independent Study Course

-- Attend First Class.
-Obtain instruction on course requirements, receive study materials including the student manual and receive lessons on Hunting laws and Hunter ethics.
+- ATTEND THE FIRST CLASS SESSION.
+Obtain instruction on course requirements, receive study materials including student manual and receive lessons on Hunting laws and Hunter ethics.

-- Attend the field day and take the exam.
-At the field day, students participate in a number of skills-based learning stations.
-Field performance is a factor in determining successful completion of the course.
+- PARTICIPATE IN THE FIELD DAY AND TAKE THE FINAL EXAM.
+At the field day, students participate in a number of hands-on activities.
+Class participation and performance is a factor in determining successful completion of the course.
 Students are expected to demonstrate safe gun handling and a mature and responsible attitude toward firearms, people and natural resources.
 There is also a final written exam.
 Students must pass the exam with a score of 80% or better.

-If you have more questions about the suitability of this format for you or another prospective student, please call the Hunter Education Program at (978) 772-0693.
+If you have questions about the suitability of this format for you or another prospective student, please call the Hunter Education Program at (508) 389-7820.

 People also viewed...